ipfs/js-ipfs/packages/ipfs-message-port-server/README.md

 - [`ipfs.cat`](https://github.com/ipfs/js-ipfs/blob/master/docs/core-api/FILES.md#ipfscatipfspath-options)
 - [`ipfs.files.stat`](https://github.com/ipfs/js-ipfs/blob/master/docs/core-api/FILES.md#ipfsfilesstatpath-options)

-Server is designed to run in the [SharedWorker][] (although it is possible to run it in the other JS contexts).
-Example below illustrates running js-ipfs node in [SharedWorker][] and exposing it to all connected ports
+The server is designed to run in a [SharedWorker][] (although it is possible to run it in the other JS contexts).
+The example below illustrates running a js-ipfs node in a [SharedWorker][] and exposing it to all connected ports

 ```js
 const IPFS = require('ipfs')